-Figure 3: Amplitude Spectrum (Lum) for some scenes of our data-set (simple definition).
+Fig. 3.
+Amplitude spectrum (lum) for some scenes of our data set (simple definition).

-Figure 4: Amplitude Spectrum for Lum and Chrom for all the data-set (29 scenes) (simple definition).
+Fig. 4.
+Amplitude spectrum for lum and chrom for all of the data set (29 scenes) (simple definition).

-Figure 5: Amplitude Spectrum for Lum and Chrom for all the data-set (29 scenes) (shadow-removing).
+Fig. 5.
+Amplitude spectrum for lum and chrom for all of the data set (29 scenes) (shadow removing).